emdb-empiar/sfftk/docs/converting.rst

 The segmentation contains different levels commencing from the root down, with children segments *contained within* parent segments.
-Specifying ``-t/--top-level-only`` treats only children of the *root* as segments and excludes all others.
+Specifying ``-a/--all-levels`` treats all children of the *root* as segments and includes all segments.
 Therefore, running

 .. code:: bash

-    sff convert --top-level-only file.seg
+    sff convert --all-levels file.seg

-on the above will produce an EMDB-SFF file with only three segments.
-Excluding this option means that the resulting EMDB-SFF file will be relatively large.
+on the above will produce an EMDB-SFF file with hundreds of segments.
+The default operation results in a more compact file.

 Specify Details
 ===============